Addendum E – Web Software Development Tools

 - Move quickly to prepare your website materials.
 Then, the Office of Web Services will redevelop your website.
 After you have been trained in WordPress CMS, you will use WordPress to maintain the site.

-- Free WordPress workshops are available from Web Services.
+- WordPress workshops are available from the Office of Web Services.

 The above are your only two options.